 Robinhood’s IPO is expected to happen in July.
 The timing would seem to be ideal.
-Much of the mishaps with meme stocks orders have been forgotten or forgiven, and business growth which far outpaced its envious rivals in 2020, widened the gap even further in 2021.
+Much of the mishaps with meme stock's orders have been forgotten or forgiven, and business growth which far outpaced its envious rivals in 2020, widened the gap even further in 2021.
 The company is hitting on all cylinders and likely to close during a period when money has been readily flowing into new public deals.
-As if Robinhood’s timing didn’t already have the “perfect storm” ingredients to do well, yesterday’s Fed announcement on interest rate policy, could make going public fetch even more.
+As if Robinhood’s timing didn’t already have the “perfect storm” ingredients to do well, yesterday’s Fed announcement on interest rate policy could cause their going public to fetch even more.

 Robinhood and Interest Rates

 As we’ve learned, online “low-touch” brokerage firms don’t need to charge per transaction to make money.
 Taken directly from the Robinhood blog, this is how they earn the bulk of their income: Rebates from market makers and trading venues - Robinhood Gold, Stock loan - Income generated from cash - Cash Management.
-The last three, Stock loan, income from cash balances, and cash management, are likely to rise when rates increase.
-The current low rate environment, although it may be ideal for attracting customers to trade, it hasn’t been ideal to maximize revenue on those accounts.
-Should rates rise sooner rather than later, particularly if it occurs as a steeper yield curve, if nothing else changes, businesses like Robinhood, Schwab (SCHW), Interactive Brokers (IBKR), and others will have experience wider margins and charge higher rates.
+The last three they mention; Stock loan, income from cash balances, and cash management, are likely to rise when rates increase.
+The current low rate environment, although it may be ideal for attracting customers to trade, hasn’t been ideal to maximize revenue on those accounts.
+Should rates rise sooner rather than later, particularly if it occurs with a steeper yield curve, and nothing else changes, businesses like Robinhood, Schwab (SCHW), Interactive Brokers (IBKR), and others will experience wider margins and can collect from their business customers higher rates.

-Stock loan, or securities lending is the practice of using stocks (or bonds) that accounts are long as a means for other customers to short securities to make good delivery on their sale.
-Behind the scenes, the broker they are transacting through locates a long position and, with the right agreements in place, “borrows” the securities.
+Stock Loan — Stock loan, or securities lending is the practice of using stocks (or bonds) that accounts are long as a means for other customers to short securities to make good delivery on their sale.
+Behind the scenes, the broker executing the transaction locates a long position and, with the right agreements in place, “borrows” the securities.
 The broker lending the securities earns an interest rate that will rise as rates rise.
 This bodes well for Robinhood and other brokers that do a large number of stock loan transactions.

-The debit card held by many Robinhood customers is part of the companies Cash Management service.
-This is also a source of its revenue that may benefit if fees rise as rates rise.
-Mastercard® International Incorporated, receives an interchange fee that is passed directly to Robinhood Financial.
+Cash Management — The debit card held by many Robinhood customers is part of the companies Cash Management service.
+This is also a source of revenue that may benefit if fees rise as rates rise.
+Mastercard® International Incorporated receives an interchange fee that is passed directly to Robinhood Financial.
 According to their website, Robinhood Securities and Robinhood Financial also receive fees from banks for sweeping funds to them.

 Outcome of the June FOMC Meeting